-This is coming out soon and I’ll update the review when it shows up.
-But if you’re someone who sells a lot of stuff, have disposable income, and run active split tests, then Cartflows isn’t for you yet.
+This is coming out soon, and I'll update the review when it shows up.
+But if you're someone who sells a lot of stuff, has disposable income, and runs active split tests, then Cartflows isn't for you yet.

 I know that just a 1% change can make an enormous difference in your income.
 Just stick to where you are if you're in this camp.
 I'll let you know when Cartflows is safe for you.

 I do think it's worth saying that once split testing is released, Cartflows will be an excellent solution for heavy-duty sellers.